rkfg/rebalance-lnd/README.md

                         to this channel).
 You may also use the index as shown in the incoming candidate list (-l -i).
   -e EXCLUDE, --exclude EXCLUDE
-                        Exclude the given channel ID as the outgoing channel (no funds will be taken out of excluded channels) -F MAX_FEE_FACTOR, --max-fee-factor MAX_FEE_FACTOR
+                        Exclude the given channel ID in route finding.
+  -F MAX_FEE_FACTOR, --max-fee-factor MAX_FEE_FACTOR
                         (default: 10) Reject routes that cost more than x times the lnd default (base: 1 sat, rate: 1 millionth